SmallSatGasTeam/CubeWorks/README.md

 This file structure comprises the major compoments of CubeWorks.

 ###Up dating the code:
-1. Get the updateCode.exe (it should be in any of the cubeworks repositories.)
+1. Get the updateCode.c (it should be in any of the cubeworks repositories.)
-2. use this command gcc upDateCode.c -o upDateCode.exe ; cp upDateCode.exe ~/ ; rm upDateCode.exe
+2. use this command `gcc upDateCode.c -o upDateCode.exe ; cp upDateCode.exe ~/ ; rm upDateCode.exe`
-3. return to the root and then use ./upDateCode.exe
+3. return to the root and then use `./upDateCode.exe`

 ```
 Pi system